TaraHoleInIt/mini-vmac-3ds-plus4M/README.md

 # Notes
 This is a very early WIP port so if it crashes/hangs/murders you...
 I dunno...
 The bottom screen is used for debug info and also says hi.
+The scaled modes do not yet follow the mouse so the unscaled mode is useless.